-Roy Hodgson didn’t even bother to check whether Carrick was actually retired in 2012 when he picked his European Championships squad, and was suprised after the tournament to discover that, in fact, he wasn’t.
+Roy Hodgson didn’t even bother to check whether Carrick was actually retired in 2012 when he picked his European Championships squad, and was surprised after the tournament to discover that, in fact, he wasn’t.

 The United midfielder alongside either Gerrard or Lampard would surely have given England a far more solid midfield platform.

-Bernie Kingsley, of Tottenham fanzine Cock-a-Doodle-Do, told BBC Sport back then: “The general view among Tottenham fans is that it is a good deal.
+Bernie Kingsley, of Tottenham fanzine Cock-a-Doodle-Do, told BBC Sport at the time: “The general view among Tottenham fans is that it is a good deal.
 I don’t think fans will be desperately upset.